MartinKolarik/babel-plugin-dedent/README.md

 $ babel --plugins dedent script.js
 ```

+### Babel v6

+v2.x.x of this plugin is required.
+Older versions are not compatible with Babel v6.
+Note that this plugin needs to be run before `transform-es2015-template-literals`,
+which is part of the `es2015` preset.
+Currently, there's no way to do that when using presets, so you need to manually specify all transforms you want to use.

 ## Usage

 Indentation will be removed from all strings tagged with `dedent` tag (you can also use `dedent` as a function, if you need to use your own tag).